 Dot removed her large straw sunhat and placed it on her lap which allowed the long, pink-and-teal hair that hid beneath to cascade down her shoulders.
 “And that’s enough of that nonsense.”
 She knew she would beat the impending rainstorm on the way to the station, but her uncle's partner insisted she bring protection from the elements.
 “The four pillars of a polished image are grace, elegance, strength, and confidence” he'd say, often putting an emphasis on the word “elegance”.
 Dot snickered as she mocked the awkwardly charming quote.

 Pepper walked towards the elderly conductor, having just missed the torrential downpour that beat against the station's enormous glass ceiling.
 Standing at six-foot-two, he wore a long tan trenchcoat that shed water droplets with each step.
 A pair of half-rimmed glasses framed his eyes; two pools of dark emerald that contrasted his reddish brown skin common in Native tribes.
-A slim-fitted turtleneck and trim cut slacks made the newly-christened astronomer uncomfortable, even though he often overdressed during the past four years of university.
-Two spindly arms carried an assortment of luggage: two suitcases, a handmade satchel received as a graduation gift from his parents, and a large black tube that protected his beloved telescope.
-Strapped to his back was another cylinder, but this one was much thinner and painted with the elaborate filigree of his school's coat-of-arms.
+The newly-christened astronomer sighed.
+He was worried about his telescope; it shared the same freight car as large, savage pieces of cargo that preyed upon smaller pieces that shared their domain.
+One thing he did keep was a sleek squared tube slung across his back, painted with the elaborate filigree of his school's coat-of-arms.
 Inside was his epee, a sword he used to climb the ranks of the university's fencing team.
 Although it was a job offer that lured him to Doyen, he was excited to find a training academy to maintain his skills in the largest city on the East Coast.

 Pepper pushed his glasses against the bridge of his nose and fished a disc from his pocket to give to the conductor.
 A junior employee rushed over and spirited away the scientist's precious cargo to an unseen freight car, making him wonder if he should have at least kept his telescope with him in the passenger car.
 The conductor finished scanning the ticket and welcomed the traveler aboard.
 “Sir, I say sir, it looks like you’re in seat 13B… that’ll be an aisle seat.
 Enjoy your trip now.”